 Recruiting MIT students is an exciting and fruitful process for all involved, and our Employer Relations Team is available to guide you and facilitate a positive experience.
 In addition to our recruiting guidelines listed below, the following tips and resources will be helpful in learning how to build your brand here at MIT:

 - Student Salary and Enrollment Data

 - Travel to Campus

-Career Services firmly believes that allowing students ample time to make an informed decision about an offer is in the best interest of both students and employers.
-As such, we have developed the following recruiting deadlines for offers.
-In addition, we offer programs and services to assist students in their job search, evaluating offers, negotiating job offers and decision making so that they can provide a response to an employer as soon as is possible.
-We discourage students from making rushed decisions about offers as well as expect them to heed our guidelines for engaging in recruiting.
-We request that employers be flexible with students in offer deadlines and be open to finding a compromise that will work for both the student and the employer.
+- Provide Students Time: Employers are cautioned from asking students to decide upon internship or job offers in advance of the Fall Career Fair or from providing students with short decision timelines throughout the year as they can result in students reneging on offers, which is strongly discouraged.
+Career Services offers programs and services to assist students in their job search, evaluating offers, and decision making so that they can provide a response to an employer as soon as is possible.
+We discourage students from making rushed decisions about offers and request that employers be flexibile with offer deadlines, finding a compromise that will work for both the student and employer.

 Employers are asked to support students in upholding prior commitments to academics and other previously scheduled interviews.
 Please observe these guidelines:

 - Second-round interviews should be held on Saturdays or at times not in conflict with other employers' first-round campus interviews.

 - When non-conflicting or Saturday second-round interviews are not feasible options, the following guidelines must be honored.
 Employers should extend invitations for campus second-round interviews to students a minimum of 72 hours in advance.
 Off-campus second-round interviews should be scheduled no sooner than seven days after the student's initial interview.

 - It must be clearly communicated to the student at all times that they should feel comfortable speaking up about any scheduling conflicts.
 Employers must offer alternative dates, without negative consequences, for a second-round interview if the date originally suggested by the employer interferes with a valid conflict.